Leo Politi

-Atiglio Leoni Politi (November 21, 1908 – March 26, 1996) was an American artist and author who wrote and illustrated some 20 children's books, as well as Bunker Hill, Los Angeles (1964), intended for adults.
+Leo Politi (November 21, 1908 – March 26, 1996) was an American artist and author who wrote and illustrated some 20 children's books, largely focused on the Mexican-American community in Los Angeles, along with Bunker Hill, Los Angeles, a book intended for adults.
 His works often celebrated cultural diversity, and many were published in both English and Spanish.

 Childhood

-Politi was the younger of two children, born in Fresno, on November 21, 1908, to Italian-American parents Lodovico Politi and Mary Cazzola.
-Politi's sister, Marie Therese, was two years older.
+Atiglio Leoni (Leo) Politi was born November 21, 1908 in Fresno, California to Italian-American parents Mary Cazzola and Lodovico Politi.
+Leo's sister, Marie Therese, was two years older.

-Politi was transported to Italy at the age of seven — in an "Indian Chief suit," via transcontinental railroad and ocean liner — and grew up, constantly drawing, in his mother's native village of Broni near Milan.
+The family moved to Italy when Politi was seven years old.
+He made the journey in an "Indian Chief suit," via transcontinental railroad and ocean liner.
+He grew up, constantly drawing, in his mother's native village of Broni near Milan.

-Lodovico left the family to take a job as a cobbler in Piacenza.
-Marie went to live with a poor aunt who operated a roadside inn.
-Politi was placed in a boarding home with an elderly woman and her daughter.
+Lodovico Politi left the family to take a job as a cobbler in Piacenza, and Marie went to live with a poor aunt who operated a roadside inn.
+Leo was placed in a boarding home with an elderly woman and her daughter.
 Politi loved Broni, a deep affection that remained for the rest of his life.
 In Broni, he began to develop his artistic sense, drawing sketches of village life.

 By 1920, the Politis reunited and moved to London where Politi was exposed to the culture and cosmopolitan lifestyle that Broni could never offer.
 On weekends, Leo and Marie packed a lunch basket and along with hundreds of other poor children lined up at a London theater to watch live shows and Charlie Chaplin films.
 Politi devoured everything that London had to offer a boy.
 He wandered through the city's museums to view the works of Vincent van Gogh and other masters.

 After one year, the Politi family returned to Broni where Leo began studying art on a six-year scholarship at the Superior Institute of Fine Arts—also known as the National Art Institute—at the Royal Palace at Monza near Milan.